tsupei/vim-practice/README.md

 I believe practice is much more important than theory(or syntax).
 So I prepare some small projects for us to learn quickly

-1. Laern basic vim commands
+1. Learn basic vim commands
 2. Define useful commands in `.vimrc`
 3. Define snippets for markdown